aws-amplify/amplify-category-api/packages/amplify-data-construct/API.md

 import { IBackendOutputEntry } from '@aws-amplify/graphql-api-construct';
 import { IBackendOutputStorageStrategy } from '@aws-amplify/graphql-api-construct';
 import { LambdaAuthorizationConfig } from '@aws-amplify/graphql-api-construct';
-import { ModelDataSourceDefinition } from '@aws-amplify/graphql-api-construct';
-import { ModelDataSourceDefinitionDbType } from '@aws-amplify/graphql-api-construct';
-import { ModelDataSourceDefinitionStrategy } from '@aws-amplify/graphql-api-construct';
 import { MutationFunctionSlot } from '@aws-amplify/graphql-api-construct';
 import { OIDCAuthorizationConfig } from '@aws-amplify/graphql-api-construct';
 import { OptimisticConflictResolutionStrategy } from '@aws-amplify/graphql-api-construct';